tus/rufh-implementations/README.md

 This repository contains a server and client implementation of the [draft-ietf-httpbis-resumable-upload](https://datatracker.ietf.org/doc/draft-ietf-httpbis-resumable-upload/).
 Its latest iteration can be found at the [httpwg/http-extensions repository](https://github.com/httpwg/http-extensions/blob/main/draft-ietf-httpbis-resumable-upload.md).

-The implementations are based on the draft -00 with following additional proposals:
+The implementations are based on the draft [-01](https://datatracker.ietf.org/doc/draft-ietf-httpbis-resumable-upload/01/).

 ## Requirements